Adolf Dassler: The Dassler brothers' shoe factory (1918–1945)

-Wartime conditions exacerbated the simmering dispute between Rudolf and Adi's families.
+Wartime conditions exacerbated the simmering dispute between Rudolf's and Adi's families.
 The house that Christoph, Pauline, sons Rudolf and Adi and their wives, and five grandchildren all lived in together seemed stifling, and forced family association at work was further complicated by the brothers' sister Marie's employment there.
 Rudolf, angry that Adi aimed to be the leader of the Dassler firm and therefore released from the Wehrmacht, began to assert himself among family members.
 He used this assumed authority to deny employment to two of Marie's sons, asserting that "there were enough family problems at the company."

 The decision devastated his sister, since those not employed in permitted industries were nearly guaranteed to be drafted as the army's manpower needs increased.
 Marie's sons were eventually conscripted and never returned.
 Fritz Dassler, who was not on speaking terms with Adi, made a similar decision, laying off a teenaged seamstress who worked for his lederhosen manufacturer, but had worked previously for four years for Adi, who managed to provide her a job at the shoe factory for the rest of the war.

 Rudolf, who had already served four years during the Great War, saw his rage boil over when he was called up again in January 1943 as part of a total mobilization program.
 He later expressed to the Puma American distributors the belief that he was unfairly repaid for getting his brother "released for the factory" in 1942, and claimed that for his own immediate conscription he "had to thank my brother and his [Nazi] party friends …".
 Stationed in Tuschin in April 1943, Rudolf wrote to his brother: "I will not hesitate to seek the closure of the factory so that you be forced to take up an occupation that will allow you to play the leader and, as a first-class sportsman, to carry a gun."